Collagen, keratin & melanin - skin & hair

 The collagen

 Collagen is the most abundant protein in the skin and makes up about 70-80% of the skin.
-Collagen and elastin are responsible for keeping wrinkles and fine lines away.
+Collagen and elastin are responsible for keeping wrinkles and fine lines at bay.
 Unfortunately, over time, the environment and aging reduce your body's ability to produce collagen.

 Collagen is usually not found in the traditional diet that we eat, as collagen occurs in the parts of the animal that we usually throw away.
 Therefore, it can be good to take extra collagen in the form of a dietary supplement in powder form every day - especially if you have passed the age of 25.
-You can, however, help your own collagen production along the way by eating the right kind of food.
+However, you can help your own collagen production along the way by eating the right kind of food.

 Of course, you can boost your body with collagen by eating a food supplement, which adds extra collagen to your body!
 Our product COLLAGEN - SKIN & HAIR COMPLEX™ contains natural marine collagen together with hyaluronic acid, vitamin C and silicon from bamboo, as well as important vitamins and minerals for the skin.